top of page

 • Hearing: Worse in one ear

-MILD-MODERATE HEARING LOSS: Consider OTC hearing aids
+MILD-MODERATE HEARING LOSS: Wear OTC hearing aids

 • Trouble hearing speech in noisy places